jyguyomarch/awesome-productivity/README.md

 ### Knowledge Management

-- [Obie.ai](https://obie.ai/) - AI platform that brings all knowledge and documentation into one spot.
 - [Obsidian.md](https://obsidian.md/) - A knowledge base tool that works on local Markdown files.
 It allows you to create links between different notes.
 - [Scribe](https://scribehow.com/) - Automatically create step-by-step guides for any process.
 Simply hit “record” and Scribe will generate a detailed guide complete with screenshots based on your actions, ready to share with colleagues, customers, and friends.
 - [Logseq](https://logseq.com/) - Logseq is a privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.

 ### Screen Capture